-Stop wondering if you can take out life insurance on your parents and how much it will cost, the good news is, yes, you can take out a policy on them and the costs can still be affordable, depending on their age and health.
+Stop wondering if you can take out life insurance on your senior parents and how much it will cost.
+The good news is, yes, you can take out a policy on your parents and the costs can still be affordable, depending on their age and health.

 To get a policy on your mother and/or father you simply have to demonstrate that you'll suffer some kind of financial loss in the event of your aging parents' passing.

-This is called "insurable interest", and it's pretty much a given it in the case of your mother or father, or both.
+This is called "insurable interest", and it's pretty much a given in the case of your mom or dad, or both.

 Because your parents are most likely elderly, the insurance premiums will be higher, but if you compare prices from different companies, you can still find some affordable rates.

-If your parents (mother and father) are in good health, with no major health issues, it should not be too difficult to obtain coverage for them, and the premiums will be lower.
+If your mother and father are in good health, with no major health issues, it should not be too difficult to obtain coverage for them, and the premiums will be lower.

 Comparing rates from many different companies is the only way to make sure you are getting the most affordable and best life insurance rates.